A man in a suit working on a laptop at a desk with a brick archway in the background.

 5. Lavender: The Scent of Success

 Lavender, with its soothing scent and many uses, presents a delightful farming opportunity.
-Its versatility extends from necessary oils to culinary applications, and its calming aroma is both a balm to the senses and a benefit to the wallet.
+Its versatility extends from essential oils to culinary applications, and its calming aroma is both a balm to the senses and a benefit to the wallet.

 “Lavender is the fragrance of dreams realized in fields of purple tranquility,” muses aromatherapist and lavender grower Violet Harper.